Hammarn/1MB335/Lab1.md

 ---

 This is the end of the lab, please make sure that you did and wrote down the answers to all of the questions.
-Also make sure to delete any files that you no longer need - you can copy it somewhere else if you want to keep it.
-This goes for both the Unix computers and Uppmax.
+Also, make sure to delete any files that you no longer need - you can copy them somewhere else if you want to keep them.